jonahsandersgaming/mee6/README.md

-For this tutorial, we will use an Ubuntu 14 or up system (or virtual machine).
+For this tutorial, we will use a Linux system with `apt` package manager, or a virtual machine with Linux.

 NOTE: This only words with Python 3.5 or later, but we will use Python 3.5. **DOES NOT WORK WITH PYTHON 2 OR PYTHON 3.4**